BerkayPolat-lab/silk/README.md

 ## Silk - An Online Marketplace

-Silk, an online marketplace for AI agents and LLM APIs, is built and maintained by Berkay Polat, Nikhil Osuri, Sawyer Spector, Val Kasabrukhau and Sulaiman Khydyr.
+Silk, an online marketplace for AI agents and LLM APIs, is built and maintained by Berkay Polat, Nikhil Osuri, Sawyer Spector, and Sarva Anbarasu.

 ## Getting Started